timpye/CITS3403-Website/README.md

 ```

 ### Deployment ###
-run the app with
+Run the app with
 ```
 $ flask run
 ```
-The app should now be running at localhost port 5000
+The app should now be running at http://localhost:5000/

 ### Built with ###
 VSCode and Github Desktop